Engineering Learning and Professional Practice

 - Scholarship that contributes to the delivery of world-class engineering research within the School.

-The UK higher education landscape is rapidly changing: marketisation of higher education, the impact of Teaching Excellence Framework, the emergence of a specialist teaching career path for academic staff, wider societal landscape and the impact of the COVID-19 crisis all present challenges and opportunities which the ELPP group are tackling.
+The UK higher education landscape is rapidly changing: marketisation of higher education, the impact of Teaching Excellence Framework, the emergence of a specialist teaching career path for academic staff, and the wider societal landscape present challenges and opportunities which the ELPP group are tackling.